awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an Amazon FSx for Windows File Server location<a name="create-location-fsx-cli"></a>

-Use the following procedure to create an FSx for Windows File Server location by using the AWS CLI\.
-An Amazon FSx location is the endpoint for an FSx for Windows File Server\.
-This endpoint defines the Amazon FSx file share that you can read from or write to\.
+A *location* is an endpoint for an FSx for Windows File Server that you can read from or write to\.

-You can also create an Amazon FSx location by using the console\.
-For more information, see [Creating a location for FSx for Windows File Server](create-fsx-location.md)\.
+You can also create an FSx for Windows File Server location by using the console\.
+For more information, see [Creating an Amazon FSx for Windows File Server location](create-fsx-location.md)\.

 **To create an FSx for Windows File Server location by using the AWS CLI**
 + Use the following command to create an Amazon FSx location\.